pdp10/sbpipe/README.md

 ### Requirements
 - Python (+dependencies: scipy, numpy, pp)
-- R (plots + stats) (+dependencies: gplots, abind, colorspace, stringr)
+- R (plots + statistics) (+dependencies: gplot, abind, colorspace, stringr)
-- LaTeX (for reports) (+dependencies: texlive and recommended fonts)
+- LaTeX (for report generation) (+dependencies: texlive and recommended fonts)
 - Copasi (model simulation) - remember to tick the execution check box on the task to run
-- Matlab with Potterswheel (for parameter estimation using Potterswheel), bash, sed, matlab
+- **[obsolete]** Matlab-toolbox Potterswheel (for parameter estimation using Potterswheel).
+This pipeline also requires bash, sed, Matlab.

 ### Installation